Zoey-JIN/DelaySSA/README.md

  10. Return to step 5 or quit.

  ## References

-[1] Gillespie, D. T. (1977).
+[1]Gillespie, D. T. (1977).
 Exact stochastic simulation of coupled chemical reactions.
 The journal of physical chemistry, 81(25), 2340-2361.

+[2] Cai, X. (2007).
+Exact stochastic simulation of coupled chemical reactions with delays.
+The Journal of chemical physics, 126(12).

+[3] Barrio, M., Burrage, K., Leier, A., & Tian, T. (2006).
+Oscillatory regulation of Hes1: discrete stochastic delay modelling and simulation.
+PLoS computational biology, 2(9), e117.

+[4] Anderson, D. F. (2007).
+A modified next reaction method for simulating chemical systems with time dependent propensities and delays.
+The Journal of chemical physics, 127(21).

+[5] Van Kampen, N. G. (1992).
+Stochastic processes in physics and chemistry (Vol. 1).
+Elsevier.

-[2] Gibson, M. A., & Bruck, J. (2000).
+[6] Gibson, M. A., & Bruck, J. (2000).
 Efficient exact stochastic simulation of chemical systems with many species and many channels.
 The journal of physical chemistry A, 104(9), 1876-1889.

-[3] Anderson, D. F. (2007).
-A modified next reaction method for simulating chemical systems with time dependent propensities and delays.
-The Journal of chemical physics, 127(21).